-Universities are responsible for the management of IPRS applications, the selection process and offers.
-International students and researchers need to approach their chosen university for direction about how to apply for an IPRS.
-Contact details for participating universities and general information about courses offered in Australia may be obtained from the Study in Australia website.
+Important note: Universities are responsible for the management of IPRS applications, the selection process and offers.
+International students and researchers need to approach their chosen university for direction about how to apply for an IPRS or visit the Study in Australia website.

 Guidelines, conditions and process for determining IPRS grant amounts

 The requirements for the IPRS are in Chapter 3 of the Commonwealth Scholarships Guidelines (Research) 2012 which can be downloaded from the Australian Government's Federal Register of Legislative Instruments at:

 Evaluation: An evaluation of the IPRS scheme was conducted in 2009-2010.